 They may complain, and there will most definitely be some eye-rolling.

-But whether they admit it or not, these are parts of their life that really are meaningful.
-They are the times when our teens can really connect with us and open up about what is going on in their lives.
+But whether they admit it or not, these are parts of their life that are truly meaningful.
+These are the times when our teens can connect with us and open up about what is going on in their lives.
 It’s also where they can retreat and find a safe space from the pressures they face at school and from their peers.

 Some of these rituals and traditions may not look the way they used to look or happen as often, but you can still find ways to make them fit into a busy life with teenagers.